deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “You didn’t know that.”

 “And *you* don’t know that we wouldn’t have been caught just as fast if I hadn’t put Gorg down,” Ray retorted.
 “I just did what seemed like the right thing at the time.
 I’ll *keep* doing what seems like the right thing.
-And y’know what, maybe the right thing will get us killed.
+And y’know what?
+Maybe the right thing will get us killed.
 I can live with that.”

 Cook cleared his throat.
 “Uh… Technically…”